nickserv/danamccurdy.com/_posts/2017-11-08-the-angels-in-our-lives.md

 we wonder why.

 But there are those
-who always recognize these gifts, who see each day with grateful eyes;
+who always see these gifts,
+who see each day
+with grateful eyes;
 they are the ones